A healthy and delicious Noche Buena feast is still possible—one that involves swapping ingredients for more wholesome options

-If you’ve made an effort to invest in your health over quarantine and want to continue over the holidays, we have the guide for you.
+If you’ve made an effort to invest in your health over quarantine and want it to spill over the holidays, we have a simple guide for you.
 But if you’re opting to rest and indulge?
 No shame.
 This has been a difficult year and the only way to cope is to find a system that works for you and honors your body’s and your mind’s needs.

-2. Lumpiang Sariwa – No denying that the fresh counterpart of the fried lumpiang shanghai is the healthier option.
-This recipe is made of tofu instead of pork and shrimp and uses a sauce made with mushroom and vegetable broth.
+There’s no denying that the fresh counterpart of the fried lumpiang shanghai is the healthier option.
+This recipe from Lemons + Anchovies is made with tofu instead of pork and shrimp with a “a mildly sweet, boldly flavored sauce” vegetable-based sauce.

-4. Samba – Instead of the usual cocktails to add fizz to the night, try this immunity boosting drink made of ginger, lemon, orange juice, apple juice, and honey, with a dash of cinnamon for the festive feel.
+Instead of the usual cocktails to add fizz to the night, try this immune-boosting drink crafted by Merajuddin Ansari of Four Points by Sheraton Navi Mumbai for NDTV Food.
+The sultry concoction is made with ginger, lemon, orange juice, apple juice, and honey, with a dash of cinnamon for that festive feel.